eChook/documentation/build-instructions/README.md

 ![](<../.gitbook/assets/image (8).png>) ![](<../.gitbook/assets/image (14).png>)

 {% hint style="info" %}
-Pin-outs for the connectors on the eChook can be found in the [connecting-the-echook-to-the-car](../connecting-the-echook-to-the-car/ "mention") section of the documentation.
+Pin-outs for the connectors on the eChook can be found in the [Connecting the eChook to the Car](../connecting-the-echook-to-the-car/) section of the documentation.
 {% endhint %}